KevinVandeputte-TM/utopia_edgeservice/README.md

 The application was created in `Unity` and is a 2D isometric game.
 The repo for the application can be found [here](https://github.com/KevinVandeputte-TM/utopia).

 The application will send requests to the `edge-service` which will connect to 3 lower microservices `game-service`, `userservice` and `analytics-service` to request information which it then will process and combine into a single response to the user.
-The user will only communicate directly with the `edge-service`.
+Besides the `edge-service`, a service dedicated for collecting feedback will be operating independently as this is unrelated to the game itself.

 ### Repo's (Click the repo name)
 - [EDGE-SERVICE](https://github.com/KevinVandeputte-TM/utopia_edgeservice):